Veterans Groups and Publications

 2nd CDAC War Diary

-The 2nd Canadian Divisional Ammunition Column of St. John, New Brunswick published and distributed the peacetime version of its war diary to veterans of the unit.
+The 2nd Canadian Divisional Ammunition Column of Saint John, New Brunswick, published and distributed the peacetime version of its war diary to veterans of the unit.
 It includes a list of the current occupations and whereabouts of former members.

-Members of the Canadian Legion that paid their annual fees were given membership cards.
-These cards were issued to veteran Thomas E. Mitchell, of the 107th Battalion CEF.
+Paid-up members of the Canadian Legion received official membership cards like these, which were issued to veteran Thomas Mitchell, who enlisted in the 107th Battalion in January 1916.

 Great War Veterans' Association

-Veteran Thomas E. Mitchell of Saskatchewan, a member of the Great War Veterans' Association of Canada Regina branch used this booklet to record his payment of membership fees to the GWVA from 1919 to 1925.
+Veteran Thomas Mitchell of Saskatchewan, a member of the Great War Veterans' Association of Canada's Regina branch, used this booklet to record his payment of membership fees to the GWVA from 1919 to 1925.

 Veterans of different wars